 Turning food waste into sleek décor

-One of the start-up’s boldest ventures is the ‘Sustainable Fu(rni)ture’ project, which develops a wide range of new materials from food waste.
-Unlike the industry norm, they use 3D printing to make the final product, rather than just a prototype.
-The Enterprise Europe Network business advisors at Confindustria Lombardia helped them put together a strong project proposal and secure funding from the European Regional Development Fund.
+One of the start-up’s boldest initiatives is the Sustainable Fu(rni)ture project, which develops a wide range of new materials from food waste.
+Unlike the industry norm, Krill Design uses 3D printing to make the final product, not just a prototype.
+The Enterprise Europe Network business advisors at Confindustria Lombardia helped them put together a strong project proposal and secure funding from the European Regional Development Fund, accelerating their growth in the sustainable design space.

 5 lessons entrepreneurs can learn from Krill Design